boristsr/gdcorner-website/_posts/2019-10-11-MemoizationInPython.md

 ## When to use

 This is a an example of a [time-memory tradeoff](https://en.wikipedia.org/wiki/Space%E2%80%93time_tradeoff), less time is required at the expense of more memory being consumed.
 With that in mind this is most effective when the same set of inputs will be regularly used.
-Having an understanding of your data and program will help you get an idea of what functions will benefit, and how big the cache size should be.
+Profiling as well as having an understanding of your data and program will help you get an idea of what functions will benefit, and how big the cache size should be.

 When choosing a cache size understanding the data will help but try a few values to see what works best.
 Too large your program may end up using too much memory.
 Too small and there won't be an effective speedup.
 In memory limited environments or on large datasets batching or grouping similar requests may help to avoid churning the cached results and reduce memory usage.